amirberenji1995/technical-blog/posts/factory-vs-strategy.md

 As your system grows to support more channels, more message types, or more complex logic per channel, this pattern allows you to plug in new behavior with minimal disruption.
 That’s not just good architecture — it’s sustainable development.

 > Design patterns are tools, not rules.
 Use them intentionally, and your code will thank you later.

----

-Let me know if you'd like a shorter version for a tweet, post summary, or newsletter excerpt.